Dealing with Medical Bills that have been sent to a Collection Agency

 Medical bills that have been sent to a collection agency will appear on your credit report.
 Normally, it will take 30 days for the medical bill to appear on the consumers’ credit report.

 Medical bills will affect your credit score negatively.
 Medical debt is mostly uncontrollable.
 This means, most companies granting credit look at medical debt differently because it is uncontrollable.
 There are two credit score version currently in use; Version 8 and Version 9.
 Most companies are using Version 8.
 This means medical bills are weighted more heavier than they will be in Version 9.
 Version 9 will not be a solution but will help level the playing field when medical debt is concerned.

-Paying off you medical debt, when at a collection agency, will not change your credit score because it is still showing on the consumers credit report.
-It will show paid and the credit granter will take that into consideration.
+Paying off your medical debt, when at a collection agency, will not change your credit score because it is still showing on the consumers credit report.
+It will show paid, and the credit granter will take that into consideration.

 Medical bills will become larger and more frequent in the future due to the shifting of healthcare cost to the healthcare consumer.
 Healthcare consumers must become very proactive in managing and planning for medical debt.